 His bestselling book Think Like a Monk drew on his monk experience and his views on living with intention.
 He’s also one of the most sought-after speakers in the personal development space.

 That said, his credibility has come under scrutiny.
 Multiple outlets, including The Guardian, have reported discrepancies in his claimed timeline as a monk and raised questions about plagiarism.
-He has also described holding a degree in behavioral science when his actual degree was in management.
-These details matter when evaluating whether the credibility of his brand transfers to a coaching credential.
+Media reports have also raised questions about how he has described his academic background, claims the school disputes.
+These are questions about Shetty’s personal profile rather than the program’s curriculum.

 How Long Is the Jay Shetty Certification Program?